AnVlad/elyshop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To watch the code with mongoose choose the "mongoose" branch

+Change the branch "master" to "mongoose"

 ## Available Scripts

 You can run the whole project by writing command: